 Thank you for buying our product.
-In order to get the best performance out of the equipment and ensure the maximum lifespan of its parts, the use and maintenance instructions contained in this manual must be read and strictly complied with, as well as the safety instructions contained in the relevant folder.
+In order to get the best performance out of the equipment and ensure the maximum lifespan of its parts, the use and maintenance instructions contained in this manual must be read and strictly complied with, as well as the safety instructions.
+They will help you to avoid potential hazards that may exist when working with this product or on the worksite.
 If repairs to the equipment are required, we recommend that our clients contact our service center workshops, as they have the necessary equipment and personnel that are specifically trained and constantly updated.